A good name is more valuable than gold

 Names can similarly create their own meaning.
 Where the word ‘puma’ was once only associated with large wild cats, it’s now more commonly applied to sportswear.
 Taking a name from one context and re-appropriating it to a new context can be very beneficial when thinking about brand names.

-Eventually a name can become whatever you make it.
+A name can become whatever you make it.
+The meaning of your name and positive associations build over time.
 Layers of meaning can be added to a name through the associations you put around it, the stories you tell, and the interactions people have with the brand.

 Should we change our name if we aren’t happy with the one we have?
 Before you go about changing a name you need to have very good reasons for doing it.
 Will it improve brand engagement?
 Will it be more memorable and recognisable?
 One of the major challenges with this is that once a name is in someone’s mind it can be very difficult to change it.